michelepapale1996/distributed-systems-chord/README.md

 # distributed-systems-chord
-project work for the "Distributed Systems" cource at Politecnico di Milano
+project work for the "Distributed Systems" course at Politecnico di Milano